Engine is currently in Open Beta and requires self-hosting. If you need a managed version, please contact us.

 As an example for a POST method, let's modify our script to deploy an ERC20 Contract using /deployer/{network}/prebuilts/token

-3. Configure your HTTP POST request body.
-Modify the primary_sale_recipient to your address or the address you want to receive initial funds.
+primary_sale_recipientto your address or the address you want to receive initial funds.const options = {

 method: "GET",